 Cannabidiol (CBD), which is a naturally occurring compound found in the cannabis plant, has been in the news lately for its medicinal benefits, including multiple sclerosis pain and epilepsy use.
 However, only a few know how this oil is extracted.
-Read on, then, to learn how CBD oils are extracted from the hemp plant.

 Carbon Dioxide (CO2)Extraction